frankdean/trip-server/README.md

 1. Make a note of the trip-server admin user credentials displayed at the end of the startup process

-1. Use your browser to navigate to <http://localhost:8080/> on the same machine and login providing the above credentials
+1. Use your browser to navigate to <http://localhost:8080/> on the host machine and login providing the above credentials

 1. When finished, halt the server with: